Meghan A. Marty, PhD, Geropsychologist and Founder of Rose City Geropsychology

 I earned my Ph.D. in Clinical Psychology from the University of Colorado at Colorado Springs in 2012.
 I completed a geropsychology-focused pre-doctoral internship (2011-2012) and a palliative care-focused post-doctoral fellowship (2012-2013), both at the VA Palo Alto Healthcare System in Palo Alto, CA. My graduate program, internship, and fellowship are all accredited by the American Psychological Association (APA), which ensures the highest quality of training in my field.
 Since 2013, I have been licensed to practice psychology in the state of Oregon.

-I am a member of the American Psychological Association (APA), Oregon Psychological Association (OPA), the Gerontological Society of America (GSA), Psychologists in Long Term Care (PLTC), and the Association for Contextual Behavioral Science (ACBS).
+I am a member of the American Psychological Association (APA), Oregon Psychological Association (OPA), Psychologists in Long Term Care (PLTC), and the Association for Contextual Behavioral Science (ACBS).
 I have served on the board of the Oregon chapter of the Association for Contextual Behavioral Science (OACBS) and as the Chair of the Lifetime Learning Committee for the Society of Clinical Geropsychology.